 Is it okay for Ismailis to eat pork?

-Mawlana Hazar Imam gave guidance in 1960s for the Jamat that pork is forbidden and for the Jamat to never eat it.
+Mawlana Hazar Imam gave guidance to the Jamat (Kigali, Rwanda, May 10, 1958) that pork is forbidden and for the Jamat to never eat it.
 He explained that it has been forbidden throughout history for Ismailis, just as it has been for all Muslims.
-He further added that consuming pork causes animalistic qualities in the human being.
+He further added that consuming pork causes animalistic qualities ( hayvaniyyat) in the human being.
+(Source: Farman Book Amulya Ratano, published by the Ismaili Association for Kenya, 1965).

-To appreciate how eating pork could imprint animalistic qualities (savagery) of the lower soul on our human soul, it must be understood that the human soul contains three levels of souls:
+To appreciate how eating pork could imprint animalistic qualities (savagery) of the lower soul upon our human soul, it must be understood that there are three levels of soul in this world and the human soul contains all three:

 - vegetative soul